pjotrp/bioinformatics/README.md

 write the next great all-inclusive software solution.
 We are increasingly depending on collaborative efforts involving researchers with a background in biology, statistics, software development and system administration.
-This is where the manifesto kicks in - by encouraging these students to come out of isolation and write small tools that can be bolted together with other tools.
+This is where the manifesto kicks in - by encouraging researchers and students to come out of isolation and write small tools that can be bolted together with other tools.